AdobeDocs/workfront.sv-SE/help/quicksilver/workfront-basics/updating-work-items-and-viewing-updates/update-work.md

 <!-- when we release search to production, check above and make sure you don't have to add that the users tagged/ owners are also searchable-->

-## Kopiera uppdateringsinformation
+## Kopiera uppdateringar

 Du kan kopiera en uppdatering på flera olika sätt.

-När du har kopierat en länk kan du dela länken med andra för att dirigera dem till uppdateringen.
+Du kan kopiera en länk till uppdateringen eller kopiera innehållet i en uppdatering för att använda den i en ny uppdatering.

 <!--Copying an update differs depending on which commenting experience you use.-->